When is the best time to fly?

 The festival of Kataklysmos, an important folklore festival which usually takes place in June, showcases Cypriot Folk dance, music and poetry songs, shadow theatre, fireworks and traditional Cypriot crafts.
 Located on the sea front promenade of Larnaca, the event attracts a lot of tourists and people from all over Cyprus.

-Spring and autumn are great times to catch a flight to Larnaca when it is warm enough to swim but not uncomfortably hot.
+Spring and autumn are great times to find a cheap flight to Larnaca when it is warm enough to swim but not uncomfortably hot.
 One of the most important events in Larnaca, the Classical Music Festival takes place in April and provides a varied programme of philharmonic orchestras, quartets, brass bands and classical singers.

-There's not really an off season in Larnaca, but November to March is the rainy season.
+There's not really an off period in Larnaca, but November to March is the rainy season.
 Don't be alarmed by the words "rainy season" - the average is eight or nine days per month so it’s still worthwhile taking up those cheap flights to Larnaca deals.

 The ancient town of Larnaca is a popular starting point for travel around the beautiful island of Cyprus.
 All flights to Larnaca Cyprus land at the main international airport, tourists keen to explore the many sunny beaches that surround the resort.
 This is the hub for Cypriot summer holidays as it provides excellent weather, warm clear seas, sandy beaches and palm trees.
 The watersports are also good, and the area is popular with divers and snorkellers, especially around the harbour where the wreck of the Zenobia sits.
 Make it your priority to book a scuba diving trip and see fish swimming among the remains of the shipwreck which is one of the most celebrated diving sites in the world.